Symptoms of Gluten Intolerance and Gluten Allergies

 Gluten Intolerance vs. Gluten Allergy

-When someone with celiac disease eats gluten, their immune system destroys small villi, which are microscopic parts of the small intestine that help to absorb nutrients.
-Therefore, those with celiac disease experience much more severe symptoms compared to people with gluten allergies or gluten sensitivities, whether that sensitivity comes from genetics or some other biological factor.
+When someone with celiac eats gluten, their immune system destroys small villi, which are microscopic parts of the small intestine that help to absorb nutrients.
+Therefore, those with celiac experience much more severe symptoms compared to people with gluten allergies or gluten sensitivities, whether that sensitivity comes from genetics or some other biological factor.

 Gluten Sensitivity Symptoms